To configure your Java EE application to communicate over HTTPS requires a few lines of XML in the web.xml file.

 Configure a secure connection

 A secure connection is configured in the web.xml file between <security-constraint> elements.
-The following code snippet show a simple example of how to do this.
+The following code snippet shows a simple example of how to do this.

 <security-constraint> <web-resource-collection> <web-resource-name>Servlet4Push</web-resource-name> <url-pattern>/*</url-pattern> <http-method>GET</http-method> </web-resource-collection> <user-data-constraint> <transport-guarantee>CONFIDENTIAL</transport-guarantee> </user-data-constraint> </security-constraint>